 Other people mileage run in order to earn redeemable airline miles.
 This is separate from elite status, as airline miles can be redeemed for flights, and often first & business class tickets represent a great deal when redeeming airline miles.

 Sometimes the economics work out so that the miles you earn from a trip can be worth more to you than what you’re paying for that ticket.
 As I’ll explain below, this generally isn’t nearly as lucrative as it used to be, due to how airline frequent flyer programs have changed.
+Furthermore, airlines often just sell miles at a discount, which is a more practical way to access these redemptions.

 Hybrid mileage run vacations